Subhsbala/BIOS-611/README.md

 ```
 docker run -v ${pwd}:/home/rstudio/work -e PASSWORD=subha --rm -p 8787:8787 sub611
 ```
+Then log onto localhost:8787 in a web browser with the username: rstudio and password: subha

 # Project Organization
 The best way to understand what this project does is to examine the Makefile.

 A Makefile is a textual description of the relationships between artifacts (like data, figures, source files, etc).
 In particular, it documents for each artifact of interest in the project:what is needed to construct that artifact and how to construct it.

 But a Makefile is more than documentation.
-Using the tool make (included in the Docker container), the Makefile allows for the automatic reproduction of an artifact (and all the artifacts which it depends on) by simply issueing the command to make it.
+Using the tool make (included in the Docker container), the Makefile allows for the automatic reproduction of an artifact (and all the artifacts which it depends on) by simply issuing the command to make it.

 Consider this snippet from the Makefile included in this project:
 ```